Who can participate in the annual life sciences research forum?

 What time do I need to setup and takedown my poster?

-Presenters may have their posters displayed as early as 8:00 a.m. on their respective poster session day, but all posters must be displayed by 10:00 a.m.
+Presenters may have their posters displayed an hour before their respective poster session day begins, but all posters must be displayed by start of the poster session.

 Is there a dress code?